gbuesing/rack-host-redirect/README.md

 }
 ```

-URI methods to set for redirect location can be specified as a hash:
+URI methods to set for redirect location can be specified as a hash value:

 ```ruby
 # Don't preserve path or query on redirect: